camplaix/camplaix.github.io/README.md

 [Babyface Pro FS](https://od.lk/s/NDlfMzg5NjQ3OTZf/8%20channel%20Babyface%20AMD.mp3)\
 [HDSPe AIO Pro](https://od.lk/s/NDlfMzg5NjQ3OTRf/8%20channel%20AIO%20AMD.mp3)
 <br><br>
 When listening audio clips, recall they were recorded at the plug-in instance count specified above.
 Comparing AIO Pro with the Babyface Pro FS clips would be useless, because they differ in the number of instances.
 At the higher PCIe count, the USB interface would be incurring in heavy artifacts.
-I decided to capture these clips at the point where artifacts started to be audible - but note this is a ![u]broad range![/u] - artifacts appear first at a lower rate of clicking noises or a sporadic glitch.
+I decided to capture these clips at the point where artifacts started to be audible - but note this is a <ins>broad range</ins> - artifacts appear first at a lower rate of clicking noises or a sporadic glitch.
 As the plug-in count is raised, artifacts increase until the point of breakup, reaching a stage where original sound is severely mangled.
 <br><br>
 ![img](images/Four_loaded_cores_Babyface.png)\
 <sub>*% CPU utilization in Task Manager running the 8 channel project in Ableton Live, with Babyface Pro FS USB 2.0*</sub>